 At a minimum, the IRB requires successful completion of the Responsible Conduct of Research course and one of the Human Subject courses prior to accessing the IRB application (OSIRIS) and prior to any interactions /interventions with human subjects or identifiable private information.
 It is the Principal Investigator's responsibility to ensure that all members of the study team complete the required training based on the research being conducted and complete the refresher courses before they expire.

 CITI offers two human subjects training courses.
 The learner has the opportunity to select the course most relevant to their discipline.

 The National Institutes of Health (NIH) recently announced a new policy that requires Good Clinical Practice (GCP) training for all NIH funded “clinical trials” effective on January 1, 2017.
 The University is extending this requirement to all research studies that meet the definition of a clinical trial regardless of the funding source.
 All Investigators and research team members who are engaged in the conduct, oversight or management of clinical trials (as defined by the NIH) must complete the CITI GCP training course before they participate in any research activities effective January 1, 2017.

-Everyone will be required to complete Refresher Courses for the Responsible Conduct of Research and Human Subjects Research courses every 4 years.
+All Learners will be required to complete Refresher Courses for the Responsible Conduct of Research and Human Subjects Research courses every 4 years.
+Learners required to complete the GCP course must complete the Refresher Courses every 3 years.
 CITI will send an email reminder before the courses are due to expire.
-It is important to remember that current CITI certification must be maintained when conducting research with human subjects and it is the responsibility of the Principal Investigator to ensure that all members of the research team have completed required training.
-Key personnel is defined as any member of the research team who is interacting or intervening with research subjects or accessing their personally identifiable information.
+It is important to remember that current training certifications must be maintained throughout the conduct of the research and cannot be expired at any time during the research process.

 Continuing Education Credits